 Pilates machines: Reformers, Cadillac/Trapeze, Stability Chair, Tower, Ladder Barrel

-Small equipment: jump-boards, fitness circles, foam rollers, rotational disks, stability cushions, and more.
+Small equipment: jump-boards, fitness circles, foam rollers, rotational disks, stability cushions, mat and more.

 “Whatever you do, Pilates helps you do it better.” - The Zone Movement Principle

-The effectiveness and popularity of the program is a result of the teaching and programming applied to each person’s workouts.
+The effectiveness and popularity of the program is a result of the teaching and programming applied to each person’s workouts at The Zone.

-The Zone clients span a wide-age group and cross-section of people; from children, to teenagers, to young adults, to seniors and everyone in between.
+The Zone clients span a wide-age group and cross-section of people; from children, teenagers, young adults, to seniors and everyone in between.

-Client goals range from fitness, to sports, to rehab, to professional athletic and sports performance, to those of media-personalities and performers such as actors and dancers.
+Client goals range from fitness, sports, rehabilitation (injury recovery and prevention), professional athletic and sports performance, to performers such as actors and dancers, and media personalities.